callmecavs/bricks.js/README.md

 Used to pack all elements within the container.

-Note that it needs to be called after your creating your instance.
+Note that it needs to be called after creating your instance, to pack the initial items.

 ```es6
 // pack all items, using an existing instance